 All requests to give him a full military funeral were turned down and even the South African Air Force were instructed not to give him any tribute.
 Ironically this action now stands as testimony to just how fearful the government had become of him as a political fighter.

 In the national obituary issued to all newspapers by the government, no mention was made of his role as President of the Torch Commando and his anti apartheid views.

-It would be a inconvenient truth to know that the first mass action against Apartheid did not come from the ANC and the Black population of South Africa – it came from a white Afrikaner and a mainly “white” war veterans movement, which drew it members from the primary veterans organisations in South Africa – The Springbok Legion, the South African Legion and Memorable Order of Tin Hats.
+It would be an inconvenient truth to know that the first really large mass action against Apartheid did not come from the ANC and the Black population of South Africa – it came from a ‘white’ Afrikaner and a mainly ‘white’ war veterans movement, which drew it members from the primary veterans organisations in South Africa – The Springbok Legion, the South African Legion and Memorable Order of Tin Hats.
 The Torch Commando preceded the first ANC “Defiance Campaign” by a couple of years, an inconvenient truth for many now and very conveniently forgotten.

 To those who served with the Royal Air Force’s 74 Squadron anytime between 1936 and 1945 Sailor Malan was the greatest leader of them all.
 As a small token of their esteem, 28 of those remaining presented a ceremonial sword to the Squadron in July, 1966, at Headquarters Fighter Command, in proud memory of Sailor and in honour of his exceptional service to the Squadron.

-It is intended that this Sword should serve as an inspiration to those coming after, so that his high standards of courage, determination and leadership shall live on.
+It was intended that this Sword should serve as an inspiration to those coming after, so that his high standards of courage, determination and leadership shall live on.

 To remember Sailor’s calm and heroic line going into battle “Let’s cut some cake.
 Let ’em have it!” is to remember a man of remarkable courage.
 A man who in all honestly lived by his belovoured squadrons motto, and can say in all truth;